AlparslanKaraguney/trux-task/README.md

 ### **Code Coverage**

-To generate and view the code coverage report: (These files excluded from the coverage since they are not part of the actual code or auto generated ("mocks", "client", "proto"))
+To generate and view the code coverage report.
+The following directories are excluded from the coverage since they are not part of the actual code or are auto-generated ("mocks", "client", "proto"):

 ```bash
 go test -coverpkg=$(go list ./... | grep -v '/mocks' | grep -v /proto | grep -v /client) -coverprofile=coverage.out ./...
 ```

+Generate an HTML report:

 ```
 go tool cover -html=coverage.out -o coverage.html
 ```

+Open the coverage report:

 ```
 start coverage.html